CamargoR/IoCSharp/README.md

 A *Singleton* means that there's only one instance of the class in the context unlike *Prototype* which means that the context always returns a new instance.

-The context can only be created once otherwise an *ContextIsAlreadyCreatedException* will be thrown.
+The context can only be created once otherwise a *ContextIsAlreadyCreatedException* will be thrown.